fazekasda/starred/README.md

 - [silly](https://github.com/classam/silly) - A python library for producing fanciful test data.
 - [SpaceshipGenerator](https://github.com/a1studmuffin/SpaceshipGenerator) - A Blender script to procedurally generate 3D spaceships
 - [python-ftfy](https://github.com/LuminosoInsight/python-ftfy) - Given Unicode text, make its representation consistent and possibly less broken.
 - [gitsome](https://github.com/donnemartin/gitsome) - A supercharged Git/GitHub command line interface (CLI).
+An official integration for GitHub and GitHub Enterprise.
 - [spreadsheet_server](https://github.com/robsco-git/spreadsheet_server) - A python server harnessing the calculational ability of LibreOffice Calc (thanks to 'pyoo').
 It provides 'instant' access to the cell ranges of a set of spreadsheets.
 - [agate](https://github.com/wireservice/agate) - A Python data analysis library that is optimized for humans instead of machines.
 - [leather](https://github.com/wireservice/leather) - Python charting for 80% of humans.